St Leonards West Marina railway station

-St Leonards West Marina is a disused railway station in the West St Leonards area of the borough of Hastings, East Sussex.
-Opened by the Brighton, Lewes and Hastings Railway in 1846 as part of what became the East Coastway Line, it was the first permanent station to serve the area and became part of a feud between two rival railway companies over access to nearby Hastings.
-Although ultimately inconvenient for local services, the station became an important goods railhead and the location of a motive power depot for locomotives working express services to London.
-The station was closed in 1967 and subsequently demolished, although in 2011 remnants of the down platform could still be seen.
+St Leonards West Marina is a disused railway station in the Bopeep area of the borough of Hastings, East Sussex.
+Opened by the Brighton, Lewes and Hastings Railway in 1846, it was the first permanent station to serve the area and became part of a feud between two rival railway companies over access to nearby Hastings.
+Although not very convenient for local services, the station became an important goods rail-head and the location of a Motive Power Depot for steam locomotives working non electrified services, including those to London.
+The station was closed in 1967 and the buildings subsequently demolished, although in 2023 the down platform could still be seen.